actonmass/actonmass.org/content/pages/ballot-question.md

 Because this is a non-binding question, it doesn't become law if passed, but rather serves as a way for constituents to directly and publicly tell their representative how they want them to vote on an issue.
 And, frankly, our movement had a lot to say.

-**An average of 84% of voters across 20 districts voted YES to instruct their legislators to vote to make committee votes public.** We're still waiting for some results to trickle in from town clerks, and we'll continue to update the results.
+**An average of 84% of voters across 20 districts voted YES to instruct their legislators to vote to make committee votes public.**

 | District       | Representative        | Yes     | Yes%   | No    | No%    | T﻿otal |
 | -------------- | --------------------- | ------- | ------ | ----- | ------ | ------ |